I Now Pronounce You Chuck & Larry

-I Now Pronounce You Chuck & Larry (also simply known as Chuck & Larry) is a 2007 American buddy comedy film directed by Dennis Dugan.
-It stars Adam Sandler and Kevin James as the title characters Chuck and Larry, respectively, two New York City firefighters who pretend to be a gay couple in order to ensure one of their children can receive healthcare; however, things go from bad to worse when an agent decides to verify their story.
-The film was released in the United States on July 20, 2007, and was Sandler's first role in a Universal Pictures film since Bulletproof in 1996.
-It grossed $187.1 million against an $85 million budget, but received generally negative reviews from critics.
-The movie's basic theme was later adapted in India as Dostana.
+I Now Pronounce You Chuck & Larry (also simply known as Chuck & Larry) is a 2007 American buddy comedy film directed by Dennis Dugan from a screenplay by Barry Fanaro, Alexander Payne, and Jim Taylor.
+It stars Adam Sandler and Kevin James as the title characters Chuck Levine and Larry Valentine, respectively, two New York City firefighters who run into various problems after they pretend to be a homosexual couple in order to ensure that Larry, a widowed father, can provide life insurance for his two children.
+Jessica Biel, Ving Rhames, Steve Buscemi and Dan Aykroyd appear in supporting roles, with Jamie Chung making her film debut in a minor role.

+I Now Pronounce You Chuck & Larry released in the United States on July 20, 2007, as Sandler's first role in a Universal Pictures film since Bulletproof in 1996.
+It grossed $187 million against an $85 million budget, but received generally negative reviews from critics.

 Plot

-Chuck Levine, a womanizing bachelor, and Larry Valentine, a widower struggling to raise his two children, are two veteran New York City firefighters.
-During a sweep of a burned building, a segment of floor collapses on Chuck, but Larry saves his life.
-Chuck vows to repay Larry in any way possible.
-Experiencing an epiphany from the incident, Larry tries to increase his life insurance policy.
-He finds out that a lapse in the paperwork after his wife's death keeps him from naming his children as primary beneficiaries.
-The representative from the insurance company suggests that Larry find a new spouse so he can name that person as his beneficiary.
-However, there is no woman in Larry's life that he loves or trusts.
+Veteran New York City firefighters Chuck Levine, a womanizing bachelor, and Larry Valentine, a widowed father, are the pride of their Brooklyn firehouse, Engine 506/Ladder 223.
+During a sweep of a burned building, a segment of floor collapses on Chuck, but after Larry rescues him from the debris, Chuck vows to repay him however possible.
+Experiencing an epiphany from the incident, Larry tries to increase his life insurance policy but discovers that a lapse in the paperwork after his wife Paula's death one year earlier prevents him from naming his children, Eric and Tori, as primary beneficiaries.
+The insurance company representative suggests that Larry find a new spouse that he can name as his beneficiary.

 Inspired by a newspaper article about domestic partnerships, Larry asks Chuck to enter a civil union with him.
-Although Chuck declines at first, he is reminded of his debt to Larry and finally agrees, entering a domestic partnership and becoming Larry's primary beneficiary in the event of his death.
-To their dismay, however, investigators arrive to inquire about their abrupt partnership, suspecting fraud (it is also pointed out this was not the first time such a plan was attempted against the insurance company).
-Chuck and Larry decide to enlist the help of lawyer Alex McDonough, who suggests they have a formal wedding ceremony to prove they are committed.
+Initially hesitant, Chuck is reminded of his debt to Larry and finally agrees, entering a domestic partnership and becoming Larry's primary beneficiary should he die.
+However, investigators arrive to inquire about their abrupt partnership, suspecting fraud, and so the duo decides to enlist the help of lawyer Alex McDonough, who suggests they have a formal wedding ceremony to prove their commitment.
 The pair travel to Niagara Falls, Ontario, Canada for a quick same-sex marriage at a wedding chapel, and Chuck moves in with Larry and his children.

 Alex invites the couple to a gay benefit costume party.
-At the end of the evening, the partygoers are confronted by homophobic protesters.
-Chuck is provoked into punching their leader, and the incident is picked up by the local news.
-With their apparent homosexuality and marriage revealed, Chuck and Larry are heckled, and their fellow FDNY firefighters refuse to work with them.
-Their only ally is Fred G. Duncan, an angry, intimidating firefighter who reveals to Chuck that he is gay, and has not felt comfortable telling anyone.
+At the end of the evening, homophobic protesters confront the partygoers.
+Chuck is provoked into punching their leader, and the local news picks up the incident.
+With their apparent homosexuality and marriage revealed, Chuck and Larry are heckled, their fellow FDNY firefighters abandon them, and their captain, Phineas J. Tucker, aware of the truth, refuses to protect them.
+Their only ally is Fred G. Duncan, an angry, intimidating firefighter who surprises Chuck by admitting he has not felt comfortable disclosing his homosexuality.